agardnerIT/killercoda_tutorials/screwdrivercd/intro.md

+This is a work in progress.
+Expect a full tutorial / walkthrough here.

 Wait until prompted then enter the Git provider you want to use.

 You will then be prompted for your `client ID` and `client secret`.